 - In a heavy bottomed pan fry the onion and garlic with a tablespoon of stock on a medium heat until starting to soften, add a little more stock if the onions are starting to catch.

-- Reduce the heat to low and stir in the rice, tomato puree and a ladle of stock.
+- Reduce the heat and stir in the rice, tomato puree and a ladle of stock.
 Bring to a simmer and keep stirring until the stock is absorbed, add half the passata and another ladle of stock and keep stirring until absorbed again, add another ladle of stock and stir again, repeat this process until you have used all the passata and stock.

 - At this point taste the rice to check it is cooked, add a little extra water if it needs a little longer.